u20n/u20n.github.io/_gen/items/grav.md

 $\small {\text{Where }x\text{ is some force, }t\text{ is some threshold, }z\text{ is gravitational force of }x\text{, and }F_x \text{ is a set of all influential bodies.}}$

-This necessary exclusion of bodies would eveuntually create a slip in accuracy beyond the marginal degree.
+This necessary exclusion of bodies would eventually create a slip in accuracy beyond the marginal degree.

 *How then, to account for this slip?
 I have no idea.*